 Categories of Special Interest

-The retention of the gabled front makes this house, along with its neighbour, a fascinating reminder an architectural design that was fashionable in the eighteenth century.
-Houses of this style were largely remodelled in the intervening centuries, making this pair particularly significant.
-The steeply pitched roofs is also a notable feature of this period.
+The retention of the gabled front and cross-plan roof makes this house, along with the flanking pair, a fascinating reminder an architectural design that was fashionable in the eighteenth century.
+Houses of this style were largely remodelled in the intervening centuries, making this group particularly significant.
+The steeply pitched roofs and substantial chimneystacks are also notable features of this period.
 Shandon Street was traditionally a main thoroughfare linking the city with the rural hinterland to the north, and retains many historic buildings of interest.
 The variety of architectural styles seen in this street help to create its unique character.